310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Midori %}
-Morisawa-senpai, you've been at maximum hyper for a while now…
+Morisawa-senpai, you’ve been at maximum hyper for a while now…

-Not only will you drag us down if your health gets bad again, but you're also really annoying when you're like that, so please don’t move around so energetically…
+Not only will you drag us down if your health gets bad again, but you're also annoying when you’re like that, so please don’t go into overdrive…
 {% endbubble %}

 {% bubble Chiaki %}